stcarrez/ada-keystore/README.md

 AKT is a tool to store and protect your sensitive information and documents by encrypting them in secure keystore (AES-256, HMAC-256).

-Create the keystore and protect it with your gpg key:
+Create the keystore and protect it with a gpg public key:
 ```
-   akt create -k secure.akt --gpg <keyid>
+   akt create -k secure.akt --gpg <keyid> ...
 ```

 Store a small content: